 - In Ghost Ship, the heroine opens a closet door to find the hanged, desiccated corpse of Katie, the young ghost girl.
 Mind, Katie was revealing what had happened on the ship (mass murder in a variety of gruesome and cruel ways).

-- Played with in the first of The Mummy Trilogy.
-When the three protagonists finally open up the Sarcophagus, cue the explosion of dust, momentary scare chord, and the corpse snapping out at the trio.
+- Played with when the three protagonists finally open up the sarcophagus, cue the explosion of dust, momentary scare chord, and the corpse snapping out at the trio.
 The Heroine screams for a second, before sighing, "Oh, I hate it when they do that!"

 - In the "Black Hair" segment of the Japanese horror film Kaidan, the samurai makes an unfortunate discovery after a passionate night with the wife he had abandoned.